patrick-crawford/WEB422-Backup/notes/jquery-review.md

 ## jQuery Review

-As we have seen from the notes in WEB322, the jQuery Library is an extremely popular and valuable tool for front-end web application development.
+As we have seen from the notes in the WEB322 course, the jQuery Library is an extremely popular and valuable tool for front-end web application development.
 To refresh your memory:

 <br>